lp177/gitSync/README.md

 ```

-Edit the first line of the new ~/.gitSync.sh file with your repository address.
+Edit the value of myGit variable in the new ~/gitSync/.gitSync.sh file with your repository address.

-Now enter gitSync in a shell commande anywhere for synchronize your repository.
+Now enter gitSync in a shell commande anywhere for synchronize your repository, or gitSyncUninstall for remove me.